-2.5 CONFORMANCE RATIONALE
+2.4 CONFORMANCE RATIONALE

-The TOE SCKM140PP4 KM Switch is inherently consistent with the Compliant Targets of Evaluation described in the [PP\PSD\V4.0] and in the [MOD\KM\V1.0], and with the PP-Configuration for Peripheral Sharing Device and Keyboard/Mouse Devices [CFG\PSD-KM\V1.0].
+The TOE KM Switches are inherently consistent with the Compliant Targets of Evaluation described in the [PP\PSD\V4.0] and in the PP module listed in Section 2.2, and with the PP-Configuration for Peripheral Sharing Device and Keyboard/Mouse Devices [CFG\PSD-KM\V1.0].

-The security problem definition, statement of security objectives and statement of security requirements in this ST conform exactly to the security problem definition, statement of security objectives and statement of security requirements contained in [PP\PSD\V4.0] and the module listed in Section 2.4.
+The security problem definition, statement of security objectives and statement of security requirements in this ST conform exactly to the security problem definition, statement of security objectives and statement of security requirements contained in [PP\PSD\V4.0] and the module listed in Section 2.2.